Academic Code of Honesty

 Sexual Harassment and Sexual Misconduct Policy

 As a Catholic, Jesuit institution of higher learning, the University of Scranton is committed to providing an educational, residential and working environment that is free from gender and sex-based discrimination.
-Members of the University of Scranton (the “University”) community, guests and visitors have the right to be free from all forms of gender and sex-based discrimination, examples of which can include sexual assault, sexual exploitation, intimate partner violence, stalking and sexual harassment.
+Members of the University of Scranton (the “University”) community, guests and visitors have the right to be free from all forms of gender and sex-based discrimination, examples of which can include sexual assault, sexual exploitation, domestic violence, dating violence, stalking and sexual harassment.

 All members of the campus community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
+The University believes in a zero tolerance policy for sexual harassment and sexual misconduct.
 When it is determined that a member of our University community has experienced sexual harassment or sexual misconduct, the University will take prompt and effective steps reasonably calculated to end the misconduct, eliminate the hostile environment, prevent its recurrence, and, as appropriate, remedy its effects.
 This policy has been developed to reaffirm these principles and to provide recourse for those individuals whose rights have been violated.
 This policy is intended to define our community expectations and to establish a mechanism for determining when those expectations have been violated.

 This policy applies to conduct that takes place while on University property, at University sponsored events and activities, and off-campus programs including but not limited to study abroad programs, internships, student teaching, and athletic events.
 This policy also applies to off campus activity that violates the policy and has the effect of interfering with or limiting one’s ability to participate in or benefit from a work-related or educational program or activity.